 Your dog may not be adequately acclimated to winter cold or summer heat.
-On the coldest of days, even indoors, you may find him seeking warmth, cuddled on top of a favorite throw, or next to a heat vent.
-Exposed to the cold, it may take only a few minutes for him to become dangerously chilled.
-Under the hot summer sun, and under a hotter fur coat, he can suffer heatstroke, while the scorching pavement can burn his paws.
-Rain-soaked, his coat can be a misery.
+On the coldest of days, even indoors, you may find her seeking warmth, cuddled on top of a favorite throw, or next to a heat vent.
+Exposed to the cold, it may take only a few minutes for her to become dangerously chilled.
+Conversely, under the hot summer sun, and under a hotter fur coat, she can suffer heatstroke, while the scorching pavement can burn her paws.
+Rain-soaked, her coat can be a misery.
 Fortunately, because owners across America are waking up to the benefits of clothing, dogs no longer have to tough out the extremes of weather on their own.
 In fact, even on the nicest of days, clothing can keep your dog cleaner, safer, and more comfortable.

 There is more to clothing than protection from weather extremes.
 Day in and day out, your dog can benefit from the protection of clothing, just as much as you do.
 Good clothing can help your dog better adapt to seasonal changes and enjoy more time outdoors, while costumes and sportswear can add fun to holidays and events.
 Also, good clothing will…